 While refinance applications seem to be taking a backseat to purchase applications, there are still some good reasons to refinance your mortgage, even if rates aren’t currently at their best.

 First off, let me preface this with the fact that mortgage rates are still spectacular.
 Yes, the 30-year fixed used to be in the mid-3% range, but a rate of around 4% was relatively unheard of until recently (and is still available today).

 Unfortunately, the recent increase in rates has dented refinance applications as the pool of eligible borrowers (those who stand to benefit) begins to dry up.

 Today, the Mortgage Bankers Association noted that refis slid another 4% in the latest week, pushing the refi share of total mortgage activity down to just 42.6% from 44% a week earlier.

 Most industry participants saw this coming, which explains the recent trend of mortgage companies cozying up with real estate agents.
 But there are still opportunities for both homeowners and mortgage lenders to pick up the refi slack.

 Refinancing Out of the FHA and Into Conventional

 - Mortgage insurance must be paid for life on most FHA loans (unless you put 10% down)

 - Regardless of how much you’ve paid down your mortgage

 - Often the only way to drop MI is to refinance out of the FHA entirely

-Thanks (or not thanks) to the FHA’s stringent mortgage insurance rules, the annual mortgage insurance premium (MIP) must be paid monthly regardless of whether the loan balance falls below 80% loan-to-value (LTV) unless the loan is a 15-year fixed or came with a 10%+ down payment.
-Or if it’s an older FHA loan.
+Thanks (or not thanks) to the FHA’s stringent mortgage insurance rules, the annual mortgage insurance premium (MIP) must be paid monthly regardless of whether the loan balance falls below 80% loan-to-value (LTV).

 In reality, most FHA loans are 30-year fixed mortgages with minimal down payments, meaning MIP often stays in-force for all 30 years unless you refinance out of the FHA.